freelancer/freelancer-sdk-python/README.rst

 Usage
 ~~~~~

-The first step to using any SDK function is to create a object:
+The first step to using any SDK function is to create a `Session` object:

 ::